Best Affordable Places to Live in Wyoming in 2025

 Best Places to Live in Wyoming

-The wide-open west is welcoming for your wallet; Wyoming as a state enjoys a lower cost of living, on average, than any other state west of the Great Plains.
+The wide-open west is welcoming for your wallet; Wyoming as a state enjoys a lower cost of living than the national average, but higher than its neighbor Montana.
 Ready to find a place for yourself amidst the snow-capped mountains?
 From Wyoming’s biggest, most bustling cities — which are still moderately sized, in the scheme of things — to quaint little burgs with plenty of growth opportunity, here are the most affordable cities in Wyoming.

 💡 Quick Tip: SoFi’s Lock and Look + feature allows you to lock in a low mortgage financing rate for 90 days while you search for the perfect place to call home.